How to Build a Screenshot API

 Kubernetes

-It has a lot of upsides and I enjoy using it.
+It has a lot of advantages and I enjoy using it.
 Some of them are:

 1. Scalability: It can automatically adjust resources based on demand.